-Satsuma Oranges: Satsuma oranges are considered to be very cold tolerant and will take temperatures down to 25 degrees or lower.
-These happen to be my favorite and many varieties seem to ripen early enough to avoid freezing weather.
-You can also grow several different varieties which ripen at different times in the fall to winter, which will spread the harvest season out longer.
+Satsuma Oranges: ‘Artic Frost’ Satsuma oranges are considered to be more cold tolerant than most Satsumas, and will take temperatures down to 25 degrees or lower.
+These happen to be my favorite.
+There are many other varieties that ripen early enough to avoid freezing weather.
+You can grow several different varieties which ripen at different times in the fall to winter, which spreads the harvest season out longer.

 Lemons: The best lemon variety for our area is the ‘Meyer Lemon’.
 It is thought to not be a true lemon but actually a cross between a lemon and a satsuma orange.
 Meyer lemons differ from most citrus in that they continue to flower and fruit throughout the growing season, and may have fruit ripening at different times.
 You will see plants labeled ”Improved Meyer Lemon” as well, and this simply means that it is a Meyer Lemon that has been “cleaned” of any viruses the original Meyer Lemon may have had.
-Fruiting and culture are identical.
+All Meyer Lemons grown now are the “Improved” variety.